yashkhandelwal16/PyRun/README.md

 # PyRun Project Workflow

-PyRun is a high-performance, responsive online Python compiler.
+PyRun is a high-performance, responsive online Python compiler and IDE.
 It allows users to write, compile, and execute code in real-time with a professional-grade interface.
 While optimized for Python, it also provides a robust environment for Python.

 ## 🚀 Technology Stack